Anton Gaaei

-Anton Gaaei (born 19 November 2002) is a Danish professional footballer who plays as a right-back for club Ajax and the Denmark national team.
+Anton Gaaei (/da/, born 19 November 2002) is a Danish professional footballer who plays as a right-back for club Ajax and the Denmark national team.

 Club career

 Viborg FF

 Anton Gaaei started his career in Bruunshåb/Tapdrup IF and then passed by Overlund GF, before he moved to Viborg.
 From the summer 2020, Gaaei began training regular with the first team.
 On 2 September 2020, Gaaei got his official debut for Viborg, as he came on from the bench in the 76th minute against FC Fredericia in the Danish Cup.
 Three months later, in December 2020, Gaaei signed a new deal with Viborg until June 2023.

 In his youth, Gaaei was primarily a winger, but was later converted to right-back.
 On 1 April 2022, Gaaei got his league debut for Viborg and Danish Superliga debut in a game an against SønderjyskE.
 Gaaei ended the 2021–22 season with six league appearances.
 He became a regular starter in the 2022–23 season, making 37 appearances across all competitions.